-After the Cape of Good Hope, the tour went to Boulder’s Beach in Simon’s Town to see the 4000 penguins that settled there.
+After the Cape of Good Hope, the tour went on to Boulder’s Beach in Simon’s Town to see the 4,000 penguins that settled there.
 Watch the video at #5 to see penguins on the beach!

 Boulder’s Beach entrance fee: 65R, which is approximately $6.50 CAD per person (this fee is for the conservation and maintenance of the site).

 When we think of South Africa, we often think of safaris!
-Here, we’ll give you the main nature reserves that we saw, but we are also preparing a detailed article on safaris in this country.
+Here, we’ll tell you the main nature reserves that we visited, but we are also preparing a detailed article on safaris in this country.
 We’re also preparing 3 itineraries to do on 3 different budgets (no need to book with agencies at exorbitant prices!)

 In several reserves, it is possible to self-drive to try to find the “Big 5” (lion, buffalo, rhinoceros, elephant, leopard).
 Renting a car and going on your own will lower your costs if you have a limited budget and you still can see as many animals as in a guided tour.